GabbedT/ApogeoRV/Software/Benchmark/README.md

-Benchmarks taken from the repository: https://github.com/embench/embench-iot/tree/master
+Some benchmarks are taken from the repository: https://github.com/embench/embench-iot/tree/master

 The benchmarks are executed in Vivado simulation environment: